 There are many things to consider when deciding which option is right for you.

 The key factors include:

-If you’re looking for protection to cover your children, then life insurance will be the most suitable option as you can choose your term to run until they're financially independent.
+If you’re looking for protection to cover your children, then life insurance may be the most suitable option as you can choose your term to run until they're financially independent.

 However, if you’re looking for cover to leave as an inheritance or to cover your funeral, life assurance may be the best option as the cover will last for life.

 At Reassured we have an award-winning team who can help you through the application and provide any information you need to help make an informed decision.

 To find the best life cover option that meets all of your needs, you can use an FCA regulated broker (like Reassured) to compare both life insurance and life assurance quotes.